What to look for from an SEO provider

 SEO work is not that complicated in principle.
 Once your set up to do the work, it’s how you apply it and what choices you make to improve your site that is the challenge.
 Your SEO provider should be able to explain their process simply and easily.
 If you can’t follow them, you may be buying into something that you may not need, or you will wind up being frustrated at the end.
 Even as I write this, I do warn against a “silver bullet approach.”
 There is no one facet to SEO that will guarantee success.
 There are always multiple factors.

 Ideally, SEO work leads to some very simple results:

 Al this should be reported out to you in a clear and concise way.

-It may seem a little redundant but clarity is a subset of simplicity.
-You should be provided with clear data and information that allows you to follow along the work that your SEO provider is doing.
+It may seem a little redundant, but clarity is a subset of simplicity.
+You should be provided with clear data and information that allows you to follow along with the work that your SEO provider is doing.
 There shouldn’t be a magic box.
 Every SEO person should be able to do the following: